Benefits of working in health

 In addition, all staff are required to undertake mandatory training upon appointment, such as safeguarding, information governance and data security, quality improvement, fraud awareness, moving and handling, equality, diversity and human rights, fire safety, health, safety and welfare and more.
 You will also often work within a team of people who will have a wealth of knowledge and experience and will be able to support you if needed.

-Health and care organisations also offer annual appraisals and continuous personal development (CPD courses,) either through an apprenticeship, or via other training courses such as NHS Leadership Academy or the higher development award.
+Health and care organisations also offer annual appraisals and continuing professional development courses, either through an apprenticeship, or via other training courses such as NHS Leadership Academy or the higher development award.
 You will be supported to progress in your career and to develop the skills that you need.

 All organisations will have a human resources or management team who provide expert assistance to managers and staff members.
 If you have an issue or complaint, you can raise this through your line manager.

-In addition, most health providers offer occupational health services to their employees.
-Occupational health is a specialist branch of medicine focusing on the health of staff in the workplace.
+In addition, most health providers offer occupational health (OH) services to their employees.
+OH is a specialist branch of medicine focusing on the health of staff in the workplace.
 OH professionals aim to find out what impact work has on staff health and make sure that staff are fit to undertake the role they are employed to do both physically and emotionally.

 Theย NHS Employee Assistance Programme is available to all colleagues who need it.
 This is available 24 hours a day, seven days a week.